achiwa912/daemonlord/README.md

 See the map is different this time?

-<a id="org9f8cd68"></a>
+<a id="org4414e2c"></a>

 ### A new remote dungeon in the DL server (optional; requires a DL server)

-If all your friends in the same team got out of the remote/server dungeon, the server erase the dungeon.
+If all your friends in the same team got out of the remote/server dungeon, the server will erase the dungeon.
 If there's one or more users in the same team are in a server dungeon, the dungeon persists unless the server reboots.
 Only when everyone gets out of a server dungeon, a new server dungeon with different floor maps is recreated.

 Currently, the DL server doesn't support save/load dungeons.
 If a DL server reboots and the next time you resume your adventure in a dungeon on the server, the dungeon data is already lost and you will be navigated to the 1st floor in a new dungeon.

-<a id="org21cddd8"></a>
+<a id="org780d223"></a>

 ### Camp